RedietMillion/Java_Linkedin_Learning/Course2_Java11PlusEssentialTraining/README.md

 Learning objectives

--The history and principles of Java
+-  The history and principles of Java
 -  Installing the JDK and IntelliJ IDEA
 - Working with variables and values
 - Working with object data types